 - How do you feel when no one likes or comments on this post?
 Are you posting too much?

-As for the content that shows up as the content your child posts, you need to teach them that what they send, share or post will live on forever on the Internet (even if they delete it later), teaches about what to do and what not to post (especially teenagers with sexting behavior – sending, sharing, posting revealing pictures/videos of themselves) and their consequences.
+As for the content that shows up as the content your child posts, you need to teach them that what they send, share or post will live on forever on the Internet (even if they delete it later), teaches them about what to do and what not to post (especially teenagers with sexting behavior – sending, sharing, posting revealing pictures/videos of themselves) and their consequences.

 There was an increase in children selling sexual materials on OnlyFans to make money during Covid.